A few GRASS GIS basics

 Data management

-• grassdata folder (it may have any name): used to store all GRASS GIS data.
+folder (it may have any name): used to store all GRASS GIS data.
 If you don't have this folder yet just create it in your HOME directory.
 Optionally, it can also be placed on a shared network device.
-GRASS GIS is offering multi-user support.
+GRASS GIS is offering multi-user support.- project folders (commonly names "locations"): subfolders in the

-• mapset folders: used to organize data with the locations.
-One default mapset folder, auto-created by GRASS GIS must be there: PERMANENT.
+.
 It carries metadata including projection and can be used to store all base geodata like elevation model etc. inside.

 Fig: GRASS GIS Database example